-Application Receipt System opens 7 AM CT Application Receipt Anticipated Application Review Application Closing Date June 21, 2017 Continuous - dependent upon available funding Monthly by the 15 th day of the month June 20, 2018
+Application Receipt System opens 7 AM CT System opens Application Receipt Application Closing Date June 21, 2017 Continuous - dependent upon available funding Monthly by the 15 th day of the month June 20, 2018

 11. AWARD ADMINISTRATION

 Texas law requires that CPRIT grant awards be made by contract between the applicant and CPRIT.
 CPRIT grant awards are made to institutions or organizations, not to individuals.
 Awards made under this RFA are not transferable to another institution.
 Award contract negotiation and execution will commence once the CPRIT Oversight Committee has approved an application for a grant award.